-Virginia Beach: 25 Things to do with Kids on a Family Vacation
+Virginia Beach with Kids: 25 Things to do on a Family Vacation

 Virginia Beach’s stretch of soft sand and Atlantic surf makes it a perennial favorite beach getaway for East coast families.
 Its swath of unbroken coastline has been recognized as the longest pleasure beach in the world by Guinness World Records.
 This translates into always being able to find a spot for your towel and beach umbrella, even at the height of summer.
 Lifeguards are on duty daily from mid-May through mid-September.
 There is a decidedly G-rated atmosphere here, with a ‘no cursing on the beach’ rule (not enforced, but signed) that represents its family-friendly spirit.
 Hotels that work for a range of budgets, no-frills eateries and free entertainment make it a top pick for families craving a beach vacation.
 Colonial Williamsburg is also nearby.

 Here’s what to do, where to eat and stay in Virginia Beach for families.